 Ernest Becker wrote a famous book, The Denial of Death.
 His premise that he elaborates on in multiple ways is that the fear of death drives most of human behavior.
 I agree that avoiding anxiety is the main driving force in that the human body’s primary role is survival and then procreation.
 Homo sapiens that didn’t pay attention to the environmental cues simply didn’t survive.
 The current human race represents “survival of the most anxious” and it’s effective.
 Worrying about death is unique to humans because we have consciousness and it’s the ultimate fear.
 However, it is just one of an infinite number of other things to be anxious about.
 But spending your time worrying, including about the inevitable, then it’s much harder to enjoy the gift of life you have been given today.
 Deeply accepting death is a major step in truly living.
 Learning to live with anxiety is another one.

-Constantly thinking about how to solve your chronic pain is, I think, almost a worse situation than worrying about dying.
+Constantly thinking about how to solve your chronic mental and physical pain is, I think, almost a worse situation than worrying about dying.
 You are living a life that is steeped with misery, being bounced around, not believed, labeled and there doesn’t seem to be any hope of escape.
 I will never forget reading Viktor Frank’s book, Man’s Search for Meaning, in which he describes his experience in a WWII concentration camp from a psychiatrist’s perspective.
 He was able to somehow accept his fate while in the camps.
 What caught my attention was that he felt that the worst part of the ordeal, in spite of extreme physical suffering, was wondering if and when it would end.
 The effect of chronic pain has been documented to have a similar impact on a person’s life as terminal cancer.
 (1)

 The solution to chronic pain is a paradox.
 It is important to understand the neuroplastic properties of the brain.
 Your brain changes structure every millisecond by forming new connections, supporting cells, neurons, etc. It will develop in whatever direction you choose.
 If you spend your time looking for a solution for your pain or constantly discussing it, you are only reinforcing it.
 If you choose to move forward with or without your pain, paradoxically you can leave it behind.
 Remaining anxious about things beyond your control will suck your life energy right out of you.
 Dealing with your inevitable end is an opportunity to accept, process it and move forward.

-A brush with death also reminds me that the goal of the DOC project is to enjoy the day that you’re are in.
+A brush with death also reminds me that the goal of The DOC Journey is to enjoy the day that you’re are in.
 There is a tendency to look at this process as a stepwise formula with the goal being the end of pain and suffering.
 That’s the opposite of what actually happens.
 The “goal ” is to get happy first regardless of your circumstances, including the pain.
 You’ll then have the energy and passion to move through your mental and physical pain and create the life you desire.
 The ring of fire

 - Fredheim OM, Kaasa S, Fayers P, Saltnes T, Jordhøy M, Bortchgrevink PC.
 Chronic non-malignant pain patients report as poor health-related quality of life as palliative cancer patients.
 Acta Anaesthesiol Scand.
 2008;52(1):143-148.